Rajpratik71/volatility-wiki/Installation.md

 # Install Volatility

-If you're using the standalone Windows executable, no installation is necessary - just run it from a command prompt.
+If you're using the standalone Windows, Linux, or Mac executable, no installation is necessary - just run it from a command prompt.
 No dependencies are required, because they're already packaged inside the exe.

 If you're using the Pyinstaller (Windows-only) executable, double click and follow through with the installation instructions (which basically consists of clicking Next a few times and then Finish).
-You must already have a working Python 2.6 or 2.7.
+You must already have a working Python 2.7.
 Also see below for the dependency libraries.

 If you downloaded the zip or tar source code archive (Windows, Linux, OSX) there are two ways to "install" the code: